 Attack transports, a variant of ocean-going troopship adapted to transporting invasion forces ashore, carry their own fleet of landing craft.
 Landing ships beach themselves and bring their troops directly ashore.

 Ships to transport troops were already used in Antiquity.
 Ancient Rome used the navis lusoria, a small vessel powered by rowers and sail, to move soldiers on the Rhine and Danube.

 The modern troopship has as long a history as passenger ships do, as most maritime nations enlisted their support in military operations (either by leasing the vessels or by impressing them into service) when their normal naval forces were deemed insufficient for the task.
 In the 19th century, navies frequently chartered civilian ocean liners, and from the start of the 20th century painted them gray and added a degree of armament; their speed, originally intended to minimize passage time for civilian user, proved valuable for outrunning submarines and enemy surface cruisers in war.
 HMTOlympic even rammed and sank a U-boat during one of its wartime crossings.
 Individual liners capable of exceptionally high speed transited without escorts; smaller or older liners with poorer performance were protected by operating in convoys.

-"We made meals with local ingredients; we wanted to focus on local ingredients that we found in our journey to the Himalayas, such as nut berry, which we collected on the way." ...
-The world record-holding chefs prepared for months to make the attempt, including acclimatisations and fitness training, and complex logistics, to ensure they had the permit, gear and transportation they needed to prepare the meal and welcome guests....
+"We made meals with local ingredients; we wanted to focus on local ingredients that we found in our journey to the Himalayas, such as nut berry, which we collected on the way." ... ensure they had the permit, gear and transportation they needed to prepare the meal and welcome guests....